LukeNK/Star/README.md

 # Star
 A lightweight ~~cross-platform~~ file manager focus on simple design.
+Currently in active development.

 ## Usage
 Right now, it can only display files, folders and allow you to open files with default app.
 Delete, move, copy feature will be add soon